dycons/compose/README.md

     4. In the top right, click "Sign out".
     5. REMS can be made aware of any other users via either the `/users/create` endpoint, or by logging in as that user.
 To logout of REMS via the `rp-keycloak`, as the keycloak `admin`, navigate to `Sessions` > `Logout All` via the navbar on the left.
 9. **Using the REMS API**:
-   You can test the REMS API by submitting requests through the instance's [Swagger UI](http://localhost:3001/swagger-ui/index.html), or by running requests from the [Postman collection and test data](https://github.com/dycons/compose/tree/develop/tests).
+   You can test the REMS API by submitting requests through the instance's [Swagger UI](http://localhost:3001/swagger-ui/index.html), or by running requests from one of the [Postman Collections](https://github.com/dycons/compose/tree/develop/tests).
 For the latter option, testing the API outside of the browser will require you to include some authorization information in the request headers.
     1. **Prepare credentials**: Provide REMS with an API key **and** grant your user the `owner` role by running `./init/authorize.sh [options] USERID`
        - By default, the API key set by this script is `abc123`, matching the API key in the Postman collection, but you can optionally set a custom key.
        - The USERID is output by the `init/rp-keycloak.sh` script used to prepare keycloak.
 If you sourced the script, you can use the `$OWNER_ID` and `$APPLICANT_ID` environment variables in your shell.